RaulSanchezzt/canela.care/README.md

-# AI MODEL
+# MAIN

 > [!TIP]
-> In this branch, tasks are generated using an AI Model
+> Tasks are manually added to the APP.

 ## Requisites